 Ex corde Ecclesiae

 This vision reflects what Saint John Paul II professed nearly two decades earlier, in the Apostolic Constitution for Catholic Universities, Ex corde Ecclesiae.
 Inspired by this document and its conviction that Catholic education comes “from the heart of the Church,” The Cardinal Newman Society was founded with initial emphasis on Catholic higher education, now promoting faithful education across all levels and methods.
 Many of the principles in Saint John Paul’s constitution apply to all Catholic education, which:

 …as Catholic, informs and carries out its research, teaching, and all other activities with Catholic ideals, principles, and attitudes. …Priority is to be given to those means which will facilitate the integration of human and professional education with religious values in the light of Catholic doctrine, in order to unite intellectual learning with the religious dimension of life.

-Both popes had been Catholic educators, and both were inspired by the work of our patron, Saint John Henry Cardinal Newman.
-Saint Newman was a lifelong advocate for education that teaches students to reason and discover truth.
-He came to realize that a genuine commitment to truth, including the Truth that is revealed by God, requires a strong Catholic foundation and adherence to the teachings of the Church.
+Our work also draws upon the vision of our patron, Saint John Henry Newman, a lifelong educator who founded the famous Oratory School in Birmingham, England, and delivered the lectures in Idea of a University while founding a Catholic university in Dublin, Ireland.
+Newman argued that a genuine commitment to truth, without excluding the most important Truth that is revealed by God, requires a strong Catholic foundation and adherence to the teachings of the Church.